MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ### **Fatima**

-- 👀 Learn proper debugging and code Learn to use GitHub like my seniors whom whom I’ve always admired 🙊
+- 👀 Learn proper debugging and code Learn to use GitHub like my seniors whom I’ve always admired 🙊
 - Practice debugging 🐞 to debug my brain with these coding errors.
 - ✅ Learn about unittests and doctests (because it's totally new for me🙈)